 Government agreement has the meaning given in Schedule 8 clause 1;

-port means a port other than a port named in regulations referred to in the Shipping and Pilotage Act 1967 section 10(1a);

-port addition means the placing of a port under the control and management of a port authority by regulations referred to in clause 2(1), whether or not those regulations have come into operation.
+port addition means the placing of a port under the control and management of a port authority by regulations referred to in clause 2(1), whether or not those regulations have come into operation;

+unassigned port means a port that —

+(a) is not named in Schedule 1; and

+(b) has not been placed under the control and management of a port authority by regulations in accordance with this Schedule.

 [Clause 1 inserted: No. 9 of 2014 s.
-36.]
+36; amended: No. 2 of 2019 s.
+52(1)-(3).]

 2. Regulations may place a port under the control and management of a port authority

-(1) Regulations may place a port specified in the regulations under the control and management of a port authority specified in the regulations.
+(1) Regulations may place an unassigned port specified in the regulations under the control and management of a port authority specified in the regulations.

 (2) Regulations may prescribe any matter that may be necessary or expedient to provide for, implement or facilitate a port addition.

+(3) Without limiting subclause (2) regulations may —

+(a) vest land, seabed, water or other property in a port authority or otherwise provide for the vesting of, land, seabed, water or other property in a port authority; and

+(b) specify liabilities of the State that are to become liabilities of a port authority or otherwise provide for liabilities of the State to become liabilities of a port authority; and

+(c) displace the operation of section 25(1) in relation to a port addition.

 [Clause 2 inserted: No. 9 of 2014 s.
-36.]
+36; amended: No. 2 of 2019 s.
+52(4) and (5).]

 3. Port authority to implement or facilitate port addition